Configuration Parameters

 Whitelist = "example.com", "example.net"

-Two strings (one value per a string):
+Two strings (one value per string):

 [LinuxFirewall]